“Inclusive Schooling: It’s not more work, it’s improved work!” ~ Loren Swancutt

 Special education teachers can also utilise their pedagogical expertise and regular teaching qualifications to teach general education curriculum classes.
 These occurrences may pose observational opportunities for other teachers to view successful inclusive practice.

 Co-teaching is the instructional arrangement in which two teachers deliver core instruction in partnership to one, general education class of students in a single physical space.
 Co-teaching partnerships require educators to make joint instructional decisions and share responsibility and accountability for the learning, management and outcomes of all students.

 Co-teaching provides greater opportunity for a variety of instructional strategies to be implemented by two qualified teaching professionals.
-It decreases teacher to student ratios, increases response time and feedback, and provides increased opportunity to enact differentiation.
+It decreases teacher to student ratios, increases response time and feedback, and provides increased opportunity to enact differentiation and to provide adjustments.
 Co-teaching supports collaborative practice, builds teacher capability, and is responsive to student diversity.